What Is a Bundle ID?

-Every iOS app requires an "App ID" to work.
+Every iOS app requires an App ID to work.
 This is a string that is set up during development, usually in the form of

 com.your-company.app-name.
-Please note that "App ID" and "Bundle ID" is generally used interchangeably.
+Please note that the terms App ID and bundle ID are generally used interchangeably.

 There is generally no limitation from Apple on how many App IDs you can create in the Apple Developer Portal.
-End users do not see this ID, unless they are technically very advanced and manually open your App Bundle.
+End users do not see this ID unless they are technically very advanced and manually open your App Bundle.

-Your testing IDs can be:
+com.okbx.fax-sender.
+Your testing IDs could be

-If you can’t find the "Request Beta ID" link, you either have no license entry yet (payment open?) or haven’t yet registered your actual Bundle ID with that license.
-Please do so and the Beta ID request feature will work.
+If you can’t find the Request Beta ID link, you either have no license entry (which could mean your payment is open/pending), or you haven’t yet registered your actual bundle ID with your license.
+Please complete your payment or register your bundle ID and the Beta ID request feature will work.